Wh04m1001/ZoneAlarmEoP/README.md

 # ZoneAlarmEoP
-Exploit for Arbitrary File Move in ZoneAlarm AV < 15.8.211.19229
+Exploit for Arbitrary File Move vulnerability in ZoneAlarm AV < 15.8.211.19229

 Checkpoint fixed this vulnerability last month without giving any credits or CVE.